 College Work Study.
-This Federal program is designed to provide work in non-profit organizations for students with financial need.
+This Federal program is designed to provide work for students with financial need.
 To qualify you must be a United States citizen and capable of maintaining satisfactory grades while employed.
 On campus jobs include such duties as dormitory monitoring, maintenance, library assistance, and secretarial work.
 Job assignments are made at the beginning of each academic year.
-Both on and off campus summer employment may be arranged under this program.
-Application is made to MCC.
+If you have a balance on your student account when paychecks are issued, a minimum of 20% of your check will be applied to your account.

 Off-Campus Employment.
 Area business firms often contact the college for students desiring part-time work.
-Such job opportunities are posted in the Student Center.
+Such job opportunities are recorded in the Office of the Dean of Students.